 Face-to-Face training during the COVID-19 Pandemic

 The safety of trainers and training participants is our highest priority.
-We are aware of the guidance from Skills for Care on face-to-face training, and also the guidance from HM Government on re-opening businesses generally.
+We are aware of the guidance from Skills for Care on face-to-face training, and also the guidance from HM Government on working safely during the pandemic.

 Please click here to download our policy.